Neonatal and Pediatric Lupus Erythematosus Medication

 Class Summary

-Nonsteroidal topical immunosuppressive agents may be useful in postpubertal children with cutaneous systemic lupus erythematosus (SLE).
+Nonsteroidal topical immunosuppressive agents may be useful in postpubertal children with cutaneous lupus erythematosus (CLE).
 Note that prolonged use of topical corticosteroids may produce significant skin adnexal atrophy.
-If needed, these agents may be used intermittently and short term as second-line therapy.
+If needed, nonsteroidal topical immunosuppressive agents may be used intermittently and short term as second-line therapy.

 Pimecrolimus (Elidel)